By Scott Ross

 My only cavil with Cutter’s Way, aside from that dopey title and the way the murdered girl’s vengeful sister (Ann Dusenberry) gets abandoned as the narrative races to its wrenching conclusion, is Jack Nitzche’s dreary musical score, a variation on his atmospheric noodling for One Flew Over the Cuckoo’s Nest, glass harmonica and all.
 Jaws and Star Wars may have heralded the end of personal moviemaking in this country, but at least they brought orchestral composition back from its penny-pinching banishment.

 One of the most striking aspects of the picture is Jordan Cronenweth’s sumptuously muted photography.
 I don’t pretend to know how he attained that warm, earthy palette, nor how he maintained the largely deep-focus imagery that so enriches this picture, but his work here stands with the great cinematographic achievements of the era.
 And Passer, who never had a major hit in this country, had an unerring sense of the movie frame; you see exactly the right image at any given moment, and you can’t quite imagine how its casual rightness could have been bettered.
 One moment among many: When Bone spots the killer at a Santa Barbara parade.
-Hitchcock would have made a fetish of this sequence; Passer frames it not as The Great Reveal but as the initial clearing of a jumbled mind.
-More important, Passer had a deep feeling for the people in his pictures, and saw them as they were, without editorial judgment.
+Hitchcock would have made a fetish of this sequence; Cronenweth and Passer frame it not as The Great Reveal but as the initial clearing of a jumbled mind.
+Ivan Passer, perhaps because he was a screenwriter first, had a deep feeling for the people in his pictures, and saw them as they were, without editorial judgment.
 It may be argued that his view of the rich was jaundiced, but, it seems to me, never inappropriately.
 The rich are different; they almost never get caught.

 Text copyright 2017 by Scott Ross